Esri/calcite-design-system/examples/components/angular/README.md

 })
 ```

-Calcite Components can now be used in your application like any other Angular component!
+Calcite components can now be used in your application like any other Angular component!

 ```html
 <!-- app.component.html -->
 <calcite-slider min="1" max="100" [value]="sliderValue" (calciteSliderInput)="onSliderInput($event)"></calcite-slider>
 ```

-## License

-COPYRIGHT © 2023-2024 Esri

-All rights reserved under the copyright laws of the United States and applicable international laws, treaties, and conventions.

-This material is licensed for use under the Esri Master License Agreement (MLA), and is bound by the terms of that agreement.
-You may redistribute and use this code without modification, provided you adhere to the terms of the MLA and include this copyright notice.

-See use restrictions at <http://www.esri.com/legal/pdfs/mla_e204_e300/english>

-For additional information, contact: Environmental Systems Research Institute, Inc. Attn: Contracts and Legal Services Department 380 New York Street Redlands, California, USA 92373 USA

-email: <contracts@esri.com>